 Here are some more pictures.

 I wish Boksburg was a little closer to Melville, and I wish Boksburg would fix its broken streetlights and repaint the lines on the road so we could have driven home without fearing for our lives.
 Otherwise this was a totally perfect evening.
-I couldn’t have asked for a better Valentine’s date, and I would go to the Fireplace every weekend if I could.
+I couldn’t have asked for a better Valentine’s date.

 As I learned the hard way with the Casbah, you never know when classic roadhouses like these will disappear.
 So don’t procrastinate, like I did.
 Go now.

 Expect more roadhouse reviews in the near future.

 The Fireplace Roadhouse is at 85 Main Reef Road, Boksburg.
 (The Brakpan location, at 13 Nossob Street, has the same menu and movie lineup but it’s newer and doesn’t have the same old-school design.)
 Call 011-917-6876 for more information.